pityka/relational3/README.md

 - Selection of top K elements
 - Data import and export to and from csv.
 - RA3 supports only integer, long, double, string and instant (datetime) data types.

+RA3 supports Scala 3 only because it uses the following language features not present in Scala2:
+- Recursive encoding of tuples
+- match types and dependent typing
+- inline and transparent inline methods

 ## Documentation